krzysztoffiok/c_elegans_fitness/README.md

-This repository contains a copy of MASK-RCNN (https://github.com/matterport/Mask_RCNN) model modified for the purpose of carrying out C. Elegans fitness analysis described in paper (in preparation):
+This repository contains a copy of Mask R-CNN (https://github.com/matterport/Mask_RCNN) model modified for the purpose of carrying out C. Elegans fitness analysis described in paper (in preparation):

 *"Fitness analysis of Caenorhabditis elegans using Convolutional Neural Network"*